noties/Adapt/README.md

 ## [AdaptUI](./adapt-ui/README.md)

 Android View DSL in fluent Kotlin.
 With flexibility in mind and total control over the process.
-Can be used as an enhancement with existing native Android widgets and layouts.
+Can be used as an enhancement over existing native Android widgets and layouts.
 Creates advanced Android views and layouts in openly-explorable and readable way.
 Influenced by SwiftUI.
 Adapted to Kotlin.<!-- Android Compose? -->